krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-You need to quickly deploy a containerized web application on Google Cloud.
+Q. You need to quickly deploy a containerized web application on Google Cloud.
 You know the services you want to be exposed.
 You do not want to manage infrastructure.
 You only want to pay when requests are being handled and need support for custom packages.
 What technology meets these needs?
 ```
 ```
 Cloud Run